 Talk to your doctor if you are worried about the possible effects of x-rays.

-The testicles are particularly sensitive to radiation and you may have lead blocks to shield them if they are in the x-ray field.
+The ovaries and testicles are particularly sensitive to radiation.
+You may have lead blocks to shield them if they are in the x-ray field.